-ing the Multidimensional Model (MD) that represents data in terms of facts and dimensions to enable OLAP queries.
-The integration process for extracting data from different sources, translating it according to the underlying semantics of the DW, and loading it into the DW is known as Extract-Transform-Load (ETL).
-One way to enable OLAP analysis over semantic data is by extracting those data and translating them according to the DW's format using a traditional ETL process.
-[4] outlines such a type of semi-automatic method to integrate semantic data into a traditional RDBMS-centric MD DW.
-However, the process does not maintain all the semantics of data as they are conveying in the semantic sources; hence the integrated data no more follow the SW data principles defined in [5].
-The semantics of the data in a semantic data source is defined by 1) using Internationalized Resource Identifier (IRIs) to uniquely identify resources globally, 2) providing common terminology, 3) semantically linking with published information, and 4) providing further knowledge (e.g., logical axioms) to allow reasoning [6].
+OLAP is a well-recognized technology to support decision making by analyzing data integrated from multiple sources.
+The integrated data are stored in a Data Warehouse (DW), typically structured following the Multidimensional (MD) Model that represents data in terms of facts and dimensions to enable OLAP queries.
+The integration process for extracting data from different sources, translating them according to the underlying semantics of the DW, and loading them into the DW is known as Extract-Transform-Load (ETL).
+One way to enable OLAP over semantic data is by extracting those data and translating them according to the DW's format using a traditional ETL process.
+[47] outlines such a type of semi-automatic method to integrate semantic data into a traditional Relational Database Management System (RDBMS)-centric MD DW.
+However, the process does not maintain all the semantics of data as they are conveying in the semantic sources; hence, the integrated data no more follow the SW data principles defined in [27].
+The semantics of the data in a semantic data source is defined by 1) using Internationalized Resource Identifiers (IRIs) to uniquely identify resources globally, 2) providing common terminologies, 3) semantically linking with published information, and 4) providing further knowledge (e.g., logical axioms) to allow reasoning [7].

 Therefore, considering semantic issues in the integration process should be emphasized.
-Moreover, initiatives such as Open Government Data4 encourage organizations to publish their data using standards and non-proprietary formats [7].
-The integration of semantic data into a DW raises the challenges of schema derivation, semantic heterogeneity, semantic annotation, linking as well as the schema and data management system over traditional DW technologies and ETL tools.
-The main drawback of a state-of-the-art Relational Database Management System (RDBMS)based DW is that it is strictly schema dependent and less flexible to evolving business requirements.
+Moreover, initiatives such as Open Government Data3 encourage organizations to publish their data using standards and non-proprietary formats [62].
+The integration of semantic data into a DW raises the challenges of schema derivation, semantic heterogeneity, semantic annotation, linking as well as the schema, and data management system over traditional DW technologies and ETL tools.
+The main drawback of a state-of-the-art RDBMS-based DW is that it is strictly schema dependent and less flexible to evolving business requirements [16].
 To cover new business requirements, every step of the development cycle needs to be updated to cope with the new requirements.
-This update process is timeconsuming as well as costly and is sometimes not adjustable with the current setup of the DW; hence it introduces the need for a novel approach.
-The limitations of traditional ETL tools to process semantic data sources are: (1) they do not fully support semanticaware data, (2) they are entirely schema dependent (i.e., cannot handle data expressed without pre-defined schema), (3) they do not focus on meaningful semantic relationships to integrate data from disparate sources, and (4) they neither support to capture the semantics of data nor support to derive new information by active inference and reasoning on the data.
+This update process is time-consuming as well as costly and is sometimes not adjustable with the current setup of the DW; hence, it introduces the need for a novel approach.
+The limitations of traditional ETL tools to process semantic data sources are: (1) they do not fully support semantic-aware data, (2) they are entirely schema dependent (i.e., cannot handle data expressed without pre-defined schema), (3) they do not focus on meaningful semantic relationships to integrate data from disparate sources, and (4) they neither support to capture the semantics of data nor support to derive new information by active inference and reasoning on the data.